On the data-driven description of lattice materials mechanics: Introduction

 We first explore the use of a DNN aimed at predicting the mechanical properties with the minimum physical information, e.g., not providing the assembled stiffness matrix but rather the geometry or material properties of the lattice struts.
 In order to deal with samples presenting different (input) dimensions -- number of nodes, number of members -- reduced techniques shall be applied, e.g., projecting, averaging, interpolating, or pooling.
-One option is the proper orthogonal decomposition with artificial NN, i.e., POD-ANN \cite{san2019artificial}, which consists of projecting the input space in a lower dimension manifold $\mathcal{M}\subset \mathbb{R}^d$, where $d$ is fixed so the latent space of all structures can be fed in the same dense architecture.
-This can be achieved using linear, e.g., PCA \cite{bishop2006pattern}, or nonlinear, e.g., autoencoder techniques---similar to \cite{pichi2023graph}.
+One option is the proper orthogonal decomposition with artificial NN, i.e., POD-ANN \cite{san2019artificial}, which consistsinprojecting the input space in a lower dimension manifold $\mathcal{M}\subset \mathbb{R}^d$, where $d$ is fixed so the latent space of all structures can be fedtothe same dense architecture.
+This can be achieved using linear, e.g., PCA \cite{bishop2006pattern}, or non-linear, e.g., autoencoder techniques---similar to \cite{pichi2024graph}.

 This approach becomes a challenging task, leading to the loss of crucial information in the encoding, such as the connectivity of the members within the lattice.
 Therefore, the DNN approach addressed in this paper is different.
-A structure is sliced into a certain number of slices in its three directions.
-In each slice, the sum of effective areas of intersected bars is computed.
+A structure is sliced into a certain number of slices in its three directions.Foreach slice, the sum of effective areas of intersected bars is computed.
 The total effective area per slice is fed to a DNN model with $3n_s$ inputs, where $n_s$ is the number of slices selected.
 Thus, we elaborate a physical analogy with a structure with multiple one-dimensional springs stacked in series.
 Each slice would represent springs in parallel---hence the sum.
 An illustrative example of this analogy is described in Section~\ref{subsec:toy_example}.